fjj2544/ros_essay/README.md

 The paper is described as follows:

-Among them, my course paper is `Technical paper.pdf`, which is a paper file in the form of $PDF$.
+Among them, my course paper is `Technical paper.pdf`, which is a paper file in the form of $PDF$ in the paper folder.

-The `tpd_Demo.md` in the course paper folder is a paper file directly visible on $github$.
+The `Technical paper.md` in the homework folder is a paper file directly visible on $github$.

 ## PPT

+The PPT file we first showed in the  ppt&&impression folder is called `First PPT1.pptx`.

-The PPT file we first showed in the current directory is called `First display material.pptx`.
+The PPT file we first showed in the  ppt&&impression folder  is called `First PPT1.pptx`.

+They are in the

 ## Summary of the AI Conference

 ​	My participation impression file is `Impressions of the World Intelligence Conference.pdf`

+It is in the ppt&&impression folder.

 # video

-The demo video file is described as follows:
+The demo video file which is in the video folder is described as follows:

 ## Single servo test